Developing Academic Excellence

 Students who have completed the Scholars Program have been admitted to competitive graduate degrees offered by prestigious universities, including Cambridge University, London School of Economics, and John Hopkins University. (see below for a selection of schools and programs).

-Scholarships The program offers a number of merit-based scholarships of between CHF 5,000 and CHF 10,000 per year, to selected incoming first-year Freshmen (who will spend multiple years at Webster University Geneva).
+Scholarships The program offers a number of merit-based scholarships of up to CHF 10,000 per year, to selected incoming first-year Freshmen (who will spend multiple years at Webster University Geneva).
 The committee may also offer limited number of partial-tuition awards of up to CHF 5,000 per year to continuing students who are invited to join the Scholars Program, based on available funds.
 Scholars Program awards can also be combined with need-based financial aid awards from Webster University Geneva, for those students whose families are eligible.
 Combined award packages offered by the Geneva campus (Scholars Program scholarships plus need-based funds) do not exceed 50% of tuition (yet US citizens may have access to additional federal loan programs).

 Recent graduates of the Scholars Program have been admitted to competitive graduate programs including: